 III.
-Strengthening the effectiveness and sustainable development impact of multi-stakeholder partnerships and approaches, including blended finance and the private sector have endless amounts of knowledge that could transform development cooperation into a much larger platform of change.
+Strengthening the effectiveness and sustainable development impact of multi-stakeholder partnerships and approaches, including blended finance

+18. Multi-stakeholder partnerships and approaches should be embraced as a way to deliver better and more sustainable development results and take inclusiveness to a new level.
+Civil society organizations, academia and the private sector have endless amounts of knowledge that could transform development cooperation into a much larger platform of change.
 Partnerships can help to mobilize different actors and means of implementation in complementary ways.
 They can help to develop inclusive, integrated and sustainable solutions to complex problems (e.g., those of a cross-sectoral, transboundary or transgenerational nature), in a collective and collaborative manner.